Elrod Hendricks: Biography

 He was involved in the most controversial play of the 1970 World Series when the Cincinnati Reds were batting against the Orioles with one out and the score tied at three in the sixth inning of Game 1.
 With runners Tommy Helms at first base and Bernie Carbo at third, pinch hitter Ty Cline hit a Baltimore chop off Jim Palmer who, while running towards home plate, immediately signaled to Hendricks that Carbo was trying to score from third.
 Hendricks fielded the ball barehanded, spun around to his left and lunged at an oncoming Carbo in an attempt to tag him out, but collided with umpire Ken Burkhart who, while positioning himself to judge whether the batted ball was fair, accidentally blocked the runner's path to the plate.
 Carbo slid around Burkhart on the outside but missed touching home plate.
 With his back to the play and after being knocked down, Burkhart ruled Carbo out even though Hendricks made the tag with his mitt while holding the ball in his bare hand.
 Having not been properly tagged out, Carbo unknowingly stepped on the plate as he was arguing, but the play was dead once Burkhart made his call.
 Hendricks also had tied the game at 3-3 with a solo home run one inning earlier in the fifth.

 Hendricks also played briefly for the Chicago Cubs and New York Yankees, earning a World Series ring with the latter club in 1977.
 Playing for the Cubs on September 16, 1972, against the Mets at Wrigley Field, Hendricks received five bases on balls, equaling the league mark at that moment.
 He had been traded along with Ken Holtzman, Doyle Alexander, Grant Jackson and Jimmy Freeman from the Orioles to the Yankees for Rick Dempsey, Scott McGregor, Tippy Martinez, Rudy May and Dave Pagan at the trade deadline on June 15, 1976.

-Hendricks made the only pitching appearance in his MLB playing career in a 24-10 loss to the Toronto Blue Jays at Exhibition Stadium on June 26, 1978.
+Hendricks made the only pitching appearance in his MLB career in a 24-10 loss to the Toronto Blue Jays at Exhibition Stadium on June 26, 1978.
 He was the second consecutive position player used as a relief pitcher after Larry Harlow when he entered the game with two outs and the Orioles losing 24-6 in the fifth inning.
 He allowed only a hit and a walk over 21/3 scoreless innings.

-In 711 games played, including 658 with Baltimore, Hendricks was a .220 hitter with 62 home runs (still the all-time record for a United States Virgin Islands native) and 230 RBI.
-In nine postseason games, he had .273, 2 HR, 10 RBI.
-In 602 games as a catcher, Hendricks collected 2783 outs, 228 assists, 31 double plays, and committed just only 29 errors for a significant .990 fielding percentage.
+In 711 games played, including 658 with Baltimore, Hendricks was a .220 hitter with 62 home runs (still the all-time record for a United States Virgin Islands native) and 230 runs batted in.
+In nine postseason games, he had .273, 2 home runs, and 10 runs batted in.
+In 602 games as a catcher, Hendricks collected 2783 outs, 228 assists, 31 double plays, and committed 29 errors for a .990 fielding percentage.

-Hendricks was a big star in Puerto Rico.
-He played for 17 seasons with the Cangrejeros de Santurce and occupies third place on the all-time list in homers with 105.
+Hendricks played 17 seasons with the Cangrejeros de Santurce in Puerto Rico.
+He occupies third place on the all-time list in homers with 105.